Courses and Descriptions

 Studies the evolution of international and intergroup conflict through the ages; principles, theories, and kinds of war; the great military practitioners and thinkers of world history.
 Briefly touches upon the American experience as a recent segment in world military and cultural history.

-HIS 352 History of Socialism 3 Credits
+HIS 352 Rise and Fall of Communism 3 Credits

 HIS 353 Oral History 3 Credits